PTU-AI-CLUB/SAIGE/README.md

-# PTUBot
+# SAIGE

-Welcome to the PTUBot project!
+Welcome to the SAIGE project!
 This intelligent chatbot is designed to answer queries related to our college using state-of-the-art LLaMa-2-7b model.
 Please note that the bot is currently under development and has not been deployed yet.

 ## Project Overview

-The PTUBot aims to make information about our college easily accessible to students, faculty, and visitors.
+The SAIGE aims to make information about our college easily accessible to students, faculty, and visitors.
 Whether you have questions about courses, campus facilities, or upcoming events, our chatbot is here to assist you.

 ## Project Status